ple1n/awesome/philosophy.md

 In the causal path to truth-seeking, there are the only two elements, information and compute.
 Saying that also implies there is a substantial element of information, which enables low-compute agents to massively outpace superior agents with the help of good information.
 Good information can be, knowledge of a better algorithm, which may reduce complexity from `O(n^2)` to `O(logn)`, while compute is close to average for most human beings by tautology.

+This is also, how the right prompt can make LLMs 'much smarter' because we are giving it some 'knowledge' that is on a very high metacognitive level.
+In an analogy, the AI was running on a `O(n)` algorithm and the prompt we gave them is some sort of `O(logn)` method of thought.

 # Pareto front, multi variate, multi objective optimization

 I have to name this method of thought, as in, it as a gadget that I often pick up to frame my ideas, to analyze things, the notion of Pareto front, a recurring theme throughout my recent stream of thought.